mason-chase/human-resource/README.md

 ## Offsite
 In a document plan an offsite 3 days in a city for discussion on the new assignment for the team for the first time meeting.

+## Clarification
+Feel free to ask question for any clarification if the chat group we will create for you